ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 L Why all this toil for triumph, of aa hour?
 A Ufa&#x27;s a short rammer, man a flower.
 A Br turne w* aatch the vital breath and die.
-A The cradle and the tomb, alaeleo ni
+A The cradle and the tomb, alaeleo nig
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/nvln_gabbs_ver01%2Fdata%2Fsn86076126%2F0033289108A%2F1893061701%2F0194.jp2/pct:34.713529,17.147053,14.979538,9.110520/!600,600/0/default.jpg"/>
 </td>